 The 3rd annual LA Eigafest opened with the premiere of the Clint Eastwood remake “Unforgiven” starring Ken Watanabe and directed by Lee Sang-il.

-It’s 1869, and imperial troops hotly pursue renegade samurai, loyal to the Shogun system, who have fled to the northern island of Hokkaido.
-An impressively choreographed bloodbath unfolds in the snowy forests.
-The screening was held at the famous Egyptian theater with Mr. Watanabe and Mr. Sang-il answering audience questions after the screening.
+The screening was held at the famous Egyptian theater with Mr. Watanabe and Mr. Sang-il answering audience questions after the screening, much to their delight.